jestjs/jest/website/versioned_docs/version-24.0/ExpectAPI.md

 Use `.toThrowErrorMatchingSnapshot` to test that a function throws an error matching the most recent snapshot when it is called.

-You can provide an optional `snapshotName` string argument for the snapshot key, in addition to the concatenated name arguments of containing blocks.
-Jest also appends `1`, `2`, `3`, and so on to snapshot keys, in case an `it` or `test` block contains multiple snapshot assertions.
+You can provide an optional `snapshotName` string argument that is appended to the test name.
+Jest always appends a number at the end of a snapshot key to differentiate snapshots from a single `it` or `test` block.
+Jest sorts snapshots by key in the corresponding `.snap` file.

 For example, let's say you have a `drinkFlavor` function that throws whenever the flavor is `'octopus'`, and is coded like this: